jasonnoahchoi/awesome-free-startup-resources/README.md

 # Stock Photography
 - Stock Up: Best free stock photo websites in one place.
 - Pexels: Best free photos in one place.All The Free Stock: Free stock images, icons, and videos.
-- Unsplash: Free (do whatever you want): high-resolution photos.
+- Unsplash: Free (do whatever you want) high-resolution photos.
 - Splashbase: Search & discover free, hi res photos & videos.
 - Startup Stock Photos: Go.
+Make something.
-Make something.Jay Mantri: Free pics. do anything (CC0).
+- Jay Mantri: Free pics. do anything (CC0).
 Make magic.
 - Moveast: This is a journey of a Portuguese guy moving east.
 - Travel Coffee Book: Sharing beautiful travel moments.
 - Designers Pics: Free photographs for your personal & commercial use.